NovaGaia/.github/profile/README.md

 ## Welcome at [NovaGaïa](https://novagaia.fr/) 👋

 **NovaGaïa** is an agency that creates high-performance, optimized and eco-responsible websites.
-We are also a consultant in eco-design 🌱
+We are also a consultant in eco-design of websites 🌱

 Our sites are mainly designed in :